CasheeeewNuts/progress-bar/README.md

 # progress-bar

-There are many implementations of progress-bar in several languages
+There are many implementations of progress-bar in several languages without dependent external libraries